venmorr/dwarf-quest/README.md

 - Incorporate an inventory system.
 Here, different `nextState` options might be accessible depending on specific item boolean conditions.
 - Embed a health tracking mechanism that monitors the player's HP throughout the gameplay.
 Reaching zero will transition the player to the game's conclusion.
 - With the integration of inventory and health, I aspire to introduce a turn-based battle mechanism akin to popular games like Final Fantasy or Pokémon.
 - Lastly, I wish to refine the game's sound system.
-While I take pride in my playSwordAudio function, I'm eager to diversify the sounds based on the game state or player choices.
+While I take pride in my playSwordAudio function, I'm eager to diversify the sounds based on the game state or player choices and even some music or atmospheric effects throughout the game.